PuneetP16/magnificent-note/README.md

-# Magnificent Store in React
+# Magnificent Note in React

 Magnificent Note is a Note App, where users can create, save, edit, archive and delete note.